SaschaDittmann/azure-resource-manager-templates/kafka-on-redhat/README.md

 Kafka has a modern cluster-centric design that offers strong durability and fault-tolerance guarantees.

-This template deploys a Kafka cluster on the Ubuntu virtual machines.
+This template deploys a Kafka cluster on the RedHat virtual machines.
 This template also provisions a storage account, virtual network, availability sets, public IP addresses and network interfaces required by the installation.
-The template also creates 1 publicly accessible VM acting as a "jumpbox" and allowing to ssh into the Kafka nodes for diagnostics or troubleshooting purposes.
+The template might also creates 1 publicly accessible VM acting as a "jumpbox" and allowing to ssh into the Kafka nodes for diagnostics or troubleshooting purposes, if not disabled.

 How to Run the scripts
 ----------------------